 Stockholders may recommend persons to be nominated for election as directors of VSE at the annual meeting of stockholders.
 To be considered, such recommendation must be submitted in accordance with VSE's by-laws and must be received in writing by VSE's Corporate Secretary no later than 90 days before the date in the current year that corresponds to the date on which the annual meeting was held during the immediate prior year.
-(Nominations for the year 2014-2015 should be received by the Corporate Secretary no later than February 7, 2014.)
+(Nominations for the year 2016-2017 should be received by the Corporate Secretary no later than February 5, 2016.)
 Such recommendation shall be accompanied by the proposing stockholder's name, evidence that such stockholder is a beneficial owner of VSE Stock, and the candidate's name, biographical data and qualifications.

 The policy of the Nominating and Corporate Governance Committee is to consider properly submitted stockholder nominations for candidates for Board membership as described below.
 In evaluating such nominations, the Nominating and Corporate Governance Committee seeks to achieve a balance of knowledge, experience and capability on the Board and to address the directorship criteria discussed below.
-On December 7, 2012, the Board appointed General Jack Stultz effective as of January 1, 2013, as a director and a member of the Nominating and Corporate Governance Committee.
+On July 31, 2014, the Board appointed John C. Harvey, as a director and a member of the Nominating and Corporate Governance Committee.

 Under these criteria for Board nominations, Board members should have the highest professional and personal ethics and values, consistent with longstanding VSE values and standards.
 As a group, the Board should have diverse and broad experience at the policy-making level in business, government, education, technology or public interest.
-They should be committed to enhancing stockholder value and should have sufficient time to carry out their duties and to provide insight and practical wisdom based on experience.
-Their service on other boards of public companies should be limited to a number that permits them, given their individual circumstances, to perform responsibly all director duties.
+Board members should be committed to enhancing stockholder value and have sufficient time to satisfy their duties and provide insight and practical wisdom based on experience.
+A Board member's service as a member of other boards of directors of publicly traded companies should be limited so that the director is able, given his or her individual circumstances, to perform responsibly all duties as a Board member.
 Each director must represent the interests of all stockholders.
 While we do not have a formal policy regarding diversity of Board nominees or a formal definition of "diversity," the Nominating and Corporate Governance Committee has recently discussed diversity considerations of potential Board nominees within the context of Board succession planning.
 Factors discussed as relevant to the selection of Board nominees may include nature and length of business experience, including experience in business areas related to our potential growth areas, race, gender, age and factors that promote alignment of the Board with the interests of stockholders.
+The Nominating and Corporate Governance Committee recently discussed potential retirement timeframes, transition planning with regard to succession, and optimal Board size.